-4.3.5 Ensure that none of the Project Managers or their employees, agents, contractors or representatives shall be present with a pupil or a group of pupils of the School without the presence of a teacher of the School.
+4.3.5 Ensure that none of the Company or their employees, agents, contractors or representatives shall be present with a pupil or a group of pupils of the School without the presence of a teacher of the School.

-4.3.6 Ensure that on completion of the Programme, the Participating Class submits to the Company its completed folder of materials as set out in the Classroom Kit and as may be directed by the Project Manager from time to time;
+4.3.6 Ensure that on completion of the Programme, the Participating Class submits to the Company its completed folder of materials as set out in the Classroom Kit.

 4.4 Co-operation and Assistance